VIC.GOV.AU | Policy and Advisory Library

 • Direct discrimination may occur where a school has different uniform requirements for students with different personal characteristics and this difference results in one group of students being treated less favourably than another.

-• Indirect discrimination occurs when treating everybody the same way disadvantages someone because of a personal characteristic.
-For example, a school's physical education uniform could discriminate indirectly against students of particular faith backgrounds if, by wearing it, they were not able to conform to their cultural or religious requirement to dress modestly.
+• Indirect discrimination may occur when treating everybody the same way disadvantages someone because of a personal characteristic.
+For example, a school's physical education uniform could indirectly discriminate against students of particular faith backgrounds if, by wearing it, they were not able to conform to their cultural or religious requirement to dress modestly.

 • The more extensive, engaging and collaborative the consultation process, the more likely it is to be considered reasonable.